-- 2.13 The bids are also reviewed for the contribution that they make to the Wellbeing and Future Generations criteria as set out below;

-- Long Term

-- Integration

-- Collaboration

-- Prevention

-- Involvement

-- 2.14 Each scheme is awarded one point for every one of the outcomes that it meets to a maximum of 5.

-- 2.15 In previous years, only those schemes assessed as corporate priority 1 or higher and medium risk or higher were included in the capital programme.
-In addition, successful bids had also contributed to at least three Wellbeing and Future Generations outcomes and should have had a scheme priority factor of either

-A/B/Ci/Cii/Ciii.
-Usually bids that did not meet these criteria were excluded from consideration.

-- 2.16 This year's bids have been considered by the Insight Board where it was agreed that, when agreeing the final programme, consideration should also be given to those schemes that meet the requirements of the Coronavirus Recovery Strategy. - 2.17 The value of capital bids received for the Council as a whole totalled a gross amount of £16.583m in 2022/23 and £30.791m over the 5-year period.
+- 2.12 The bids are also reviewed for the contribution that they make to the Wellbeing and Future Generations criteria as set out below: - Long Term - Integration - Collaboration - Prevention - Involvement - 2.13 Each scheme is awarded one point for every one of the outcomes that it meets to a maximum of 5. - 2.14 In previous years, only those schemes assessed as corporate priority 1 or higher and medium risk or higher were included in the capital programme.
+In addition, successful bids had also contributed to at least three Wellbeing and Future Generations outcomes and should have had a scheme priority factor of either A/B/Ci/Cii/Ciii.
+Usually bids that did not meet these criteria were excluded from consideration. - 2.15 This year's bids have been considered by the Insight Board where it was agreed that, when agreeing the final programme, consideration should also be given to those schemes that meet the requirements of the Coronavirus Recovery Strategy. - 2.16 The value of capital bids received for the Council as a whole totalled a gross amount of £16.583m in 2022/23 and £30.791m over the 5-year period.
 While the evaluation process has been carried out this year for all capital bids in the normal manner, the settlement for 2022/23 has not been confirmed.
 It has therefore been proposed that at this point, due to the uncertainty in the level of funding that will be provided, no schemes will be approved for inclusion in the Capital Programme and further assessment will be carried out by the Budget Working Group once the level of funding is known and consultation has taken place.
-A list of capital bids received for this Committee is shown in Appendix 2. - 2.18 There have been a number of changes approved by Cabinet since the final budget proposals 2021/22 to 2025/26 were approved in March 2021.
-These changes including capital sums carried forward have been included in Appendix 1.
+A list of capital bids received for this Committee is shown in Appendix 2.